christian1512-FE/Ticket-001-Code-Refactored/README.md

 Modifications to the HTML code.

-Changed the name of the website on the <head> element changed the title of the website to "Horiseon Social Solution Services"
+Changed the name of the website on the "head" element changed the title of the website to "Horiseon Social Solution Services"

 *Added the <header> element in which is used to represent introductory content.